Residue (TV series): Production

 Series creator John Harrison envisioned the idea of a science fiction production and brought it to producer Charlotte Walls shortly after they finished working on Book of Blood.
 Harrison and Walls teamed up to gather material to the production, which then was intended to be a film.
 Walls later got funding from the British companies International Pictures Four, Screen Yorkshire and Green Screen Studios.
-British director Alex Garcia Lopez, known for his work in Misfits, was later hired to direct the project.
+British director Alex García López, known for his work in Misfits, was later hired to direct the project.
 Through Lopez, Misfits actor Iwan Rheon joined the project.
 It was released theatrically in the United Kingdom on 20 March 2015 to a limited number of theaters.
 The project was later screened at the 2014 MIPCOM, where it was selected by Netflix and later released internationally as a limited series.

 According to Walls, a 10-episodes second season is set to start being developed.

 Episodes

 Reception

 Residue has received favorable response from critics.
 Writing for Observer, Drew Grant called the show a "must-see," saying that it is "an homage that feels creepily atmospheric in authentically original way, because this isn’t just some rich guy’s house that Tom Cruise stumbled upon.
 It’s a symptom of a growing sickness, pulsing its weird energies until it infects the entire populace."
 Brock Wilbur of Pajaba wrote that the experience of watching Residue is "rewarding" and "delight[ful]," affirming, "What starts as some grade-A neon-drenched abandoned architecture porn eventually spirals into an infestation of ghost-like entities driving the population of London to brutal violence, all under the watchful eye of a paramilitary group that knows more than it’s letting on."